Localizing multipartite entanglement with local and global measurements: Entanglement localization measures

 \subsection{Choice of entanglement measures}

-The question of how much entanglement, on average, can be localized onto two-qubit subsystems of a multi-qubit system via local measurements has previously been considered~\cite{Verstraete-LE, Popp-LE}.
-In particular, it has been shown that the maximum amount of entanglement, as quantified by the two-qubit concurrence, that one can localize on two qubits is lower bounded by any classical two-point spin correlation function between these two qubits.
+The question of how much entanglement, as quantified by the concurrence, can be localized on average onto two-qubit subsystems of a multi-qubit system via local measurements has previously been considered~\cite{Verstraete-LE, Popp-LE}.
 However, when it comes to studying the entanglement localizable onto multiple qubits, the problem requires the choice of an appropriate entanglement measure.
 Of course, we may consider a bipartition of the $B$ subsystems and use an entanglement measure that describes the entanglement shared between the two parties in this bipartition, e.g., the entropy of entanglement or the generalized bipartite concurrence~\cite{Rungta2001, Mintert2005}.
 However, in this case, we do not account for entanglement that is shared between all subsystems in $B$, rather than across a specific bipartition.
 Several entanglement measures that capture a truly multipartite correlation have been proposed, although the appropriate choice of a specific measure for computing the entanglement localizable onto the $B$ systems can be nebulous because these measures are often highly coarse, difficult to compute, or tailored to specific state properties~\cite{Eisert2001, Hein2004, Osterloh2006}.

-In this paper, we set out to characterize localizable multipartite entanglement in terms of the $n$-tangle~\cite{Wong2001, Jaeger2003Invariance, Jaeger2003Mixedness, Teodorescu2003}, the genuine multipartite entanglement (GME) concurrence~\cite{Ma2011, Dai2020}, and the concentratable entanglement~\cite{Beckey2021}.
-Each of these functions are bona fide entanglement monotones in the sense that \textit{(i)} they vanish on product states and \textit{(ii)} they do not increase, on average, under local operations and classical communication (LOCC)~\cite{vidal2000monotones,Horodecki2009}, which makes them suitable seed measures for our entanglement localization measures MEA and LME.
+In our work, we set out to characterize localizable multipartite entanglement and entanglement of assistance in terms of the $n$-tangle~\cite{Wong2001, Jaeger2003Invariance, Jaeger2003Mixedness, Teodorescu2003}, the genuine multipartite entanglement (GME) concurrence~\cite{Ma2011, Dai2020}, and the concentratable entanglement~\cite{Beckey2021}, which are all established entanglement monotones.
+Our aim is to derive easily computable bounds for them whose utility we will demonstrate with a variety of examples.